puppetlabs-toy-chest/puppet-quest-guide/quests/new_power_of_puppet.md

 See what you can find for Graphite.
 (If you're offline and run into an error, look for instructions below on installing a locally cached copy of the module.)

-    puppet module search graphite
+    puppet module search ntp

-Cool, it looks like there are several matches for Graphite.
-For this quest, use Daniel Werdermann's module: `dwerder-graphite`.
+Cool, it looks like there are several matches for modules that could help you manage NTP.
+For this quest, we'll use the

 It's also a good time to take a look at the [Puppet Forge](http://forge.puppetlabs.com) website.
-While the `puppet module serach` tool can be good to quickly locate a module, the Forge website makes it much easier to search, read documentation, and find a module's source code.
-Note that among the available modules, the Forge includes two categories of pre-reviewed modules.
-**Puppet Approved** modules adhere to a set of Puppet Labs specifications for style, documentation, and semantic versioning, along with other best practices standards. **Puppet Supported** modules are rigorously tested for compatibility with Puppet Enterprise and are fully supported by Puppet Labs.
+While the `puppet module search` tool can be good to quickly locate a module, the Forge website makes it much easier to search, read documentation, and find a module's source code.
+Note that among the available modules, the Forge includes two categories of pre-reviewed modules.  **Puppet Approved** modules adhere to a set of Puppet Labs specifications for style, documentation, and semantic versioning, along with other best practices standards. **Puppet Supported** modules are rigorously tested for compatibility with Puppet Enterprise and are fully supported by Puppet Labs.

 <div class = "lvm-task-number"><p>Task 2:</p></div>